Aorta3698/catalan_toolbox/README.md

 # Goals
+There are 4 goals that I'd like to achieve:

-- Implement a tool to convert between tree to other well-known (generalized) Catalan structures in ideally linear time.
+- Conversion between tree to other well-known (generalized) Catalan structures in ideally linear time.
 Common operations such as triangulation flip are to be supported for each type of structures.

-- Accompanied with a visualizer tool that produces publication level of svg.
+- A visualizer tool that produces publication level of svg.

-- Enumeration of well-known Catalan structures (including k-ary tree and r-dyck path).
+- Enumeration of well-known Catalan structures (including k-ary trees and r-dyck paths).

+- Enumeration of `pattarn avoiding` binary trees.

 ---
 # Galleries